-Conteneo’s platforms provide frameworks for numerous aspects of the innovation process, ranging from identifying opportunities, engaging employees, supercharging design thinking and helping manage innovation portfolios.
+Conteneo’s Weave platforms comes with a library of tailorable frameworks that support every phase of the innovation process, ranging from identifying opportunities, engaging employees, supercharging design thinking and helping manage innovation portfolios.

 Opportunities for innovation abound when you have a clear understanding of the problems your customers are trying to solve, the jobs they need done and the benefits they’re seeking from your products and services.

 Understanding Customer Pains

 Speedboat is a simple framework for understanding customer pains.
 Customers explicitly represent problems, obstacles and risks that holding them back from successfully performing their jobs to be done by using the analogy of a speedboat held back by anchors.

 Cover Story is a framework that helps you understand customer gains—the personal, functional, economic and even societal benefits they are seeking from your products and services by asking them to image your product or service as the featured story in a major magazine.

 My Worst Nightmare is a framework that gives you safe access to the surprising insights that occur when you give customers the permission to tell you about their deepest fears.
 Suppose, for example, you’re researching opportunities for a sports drink designed for endurance athletes.
 A “worst nightmare” sports drink might induce vomiting, cause dehydration, create stains that can’t be removed if spilled (or simply taste bad)!

 Buy a Feature is a framework that helps you identify customer priorities for predefined value proposition features.
 Customers are given a limited budget to collaboratively buy their preferred features, which you price based on real-world factors.
 Analyzing which customers purchased what features and the specific language they used in their negotiations enables you to determine how you should invest your resources.